Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 <br></br>

-## Use Case 10 - Virtual Pet Customization
+## Use Case 9 - Virtual Pet Customization

 <details open>

 <summary>A user wants to customize their virtual pet.</summary>

-- The user taps on the Virtual Pet button.
+- The user taps on the Customize button found on the pet page.
 - The user can tap an inventory button to look at what they currently have equipped/own.
-- The user will then select any costume/accessory they want to equip for their pet.
+- The user will then select any items they want to equip for their pet.
-- The user will see their pet change according to the costumes/accessories they picked.
+- The user will see their pet change according to the items they picked.

 </details>